 The decision of the judging panel will be final.

 Winning/ awarded entries become the intellectual property (IP) of SUTD.

-For the other submissions, the organiser owns the entries in the form of printed parts.
-The organiser may dispose of the entry as it deems fit and is under no obligation to return the submitted entry to the participants.
+For the other submissions, the organizer owns the entries in the form of printed parts.
+The organizer may dispose of the entry as it deems fit and is under no obligation to return the submitted entry to the participants.

 There are no fees required for participating in the competition.
 However, participants will have to cover the costs of their own 3D printing.